pvilanova/vect_micrograd/README.md

 A vectorized extension of Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).

 The core idea is simple: keep the same dynamic DAG and reverse-mode autodiff, but let each `Value` node store a NumPy array instead of a Python scalar.
 A dense layer goes from thousands of scalar nodes to a handful of array ops — matmul, add, activation — without changing how the graph or the backward pass work.
+Does not support second order derivation.

 ```python
 from vect_micrograd import Value, MLP, SGD, one_hot